perwin/pyimfit/docs/overview.rst

 You can also construct a ModelDescription instance programmatically from within Python; see below for a very simple example, or `Sample Usage <./sample_usage.html>`__ for a slightly more complicated example.
+Finally, you can create a ModelDescription instance by calling the class function ``ModelDescription.dict_to_ModelDescription`` with a dict-based description of the model; see below for an example.

-(You can get a list of the available image functions -- "Sersic", "Exponential", etc. -- from the package-level variable ``pyimfit.imageFunctionList``, and you can get a list of the parameter names for each function from ``pyimfit.imageFunctionDict``.
+(You can get a list of the available image functions – “Sersic”, “Exponential”, etc. – from the package-level variable ``pyimfit.imageFunctionList``, and you can get a list of the parameter names for each function from ``pyimfit.imageFunctionDict``.
 These functions are described in detail in `the Imfit manual